-Today LIMS systems, along with a number of other scientific and technological advances, are being widely used in laboratories.
-By integrating a modern LIMS, you will greatly simplify lab processes such as laboratory research, sample management, reporting, inventory tracking, task monitoring, and more.
+Today laboratory information management systems (LIMS), along with a number of other scientific and technological advances, are being widely used in labs.
+By integrating a modern LIMS, you will greatly simplify processes such as laboratory research, sample tracking, reporting, inventory tracking, task monitoring, and more.

-It's not surprising that more and more organizations—hospitals, pharmacies, biotech, universities, etc.—are adopting LIMS solutions.
+It's not surprising that more and more organizations—hospitals, pharmacies, biotech companies, universities, etc.—are adopting LIMS solutions.
 This is clear by the steadily growing amounts of money that are spent on LIMS development every year.
 According to Statista, by 2021 it will exceed $ 900 million.

-In our new article, you will learn how to create a LIMS system, what functionality it should have, and how to ensure its practical implementation is the most effective for your needs.
+In this article, you will learn how to create a LIMS system, what functionality it should have, and how to ensure its practical implementation is the most effective for your needs.

 Over the past few decades, LIMS implementation has become a firmly established part of everyday clinical practice.
 This has significantly changed the nature of laboratory work and even the very idea of disease treatment principles.

-The main advantages of the LIMS system are:
+The main advantages of a lab information system are: